 While the cost of the solar system was paid by the current home owner, the new home buyer is able to enjoy the savings without the upfront cost of buying a solar system.
 It is always cheaper to buy a home with solar than to install it after buying a home.
+Some systems have extended warranties that not only provide an emotional reassurance that the new buyer is covered but financially gives them a safety net of not having to worry about any near-term (or possible long-term) costs.
 Additionally, the new home buyer does not have to worry about installation or going through the permit process to install solar.

 Furthermore, solar allows for greater marketability to sell the home than other homes in the neighborhood.
 With the proper marketing (see my articles on how to market a solar home for sale), buyers will jump at the opportunity to have a solar home without the payment.
 If all factors being equal between a solar home and a non-solar home, the utility cost savings can become a big factor in the decision making process.
 Besides cost savings, there are buyers that focus on the environmental impact and relish in the knowledge that they have a home that has a smaller carbon footprint than the neighbors (this is where we feature the “eco-bling” aspect of solar to environmentally sensitive buyers over the cost savings of the utility bills).
 While a seller must still focus on traditional and internet focused marketing of a home, the third pillar of solar marketing only enhances the promotion of the home.

 Do you have questions about selling your solar home in Phoenix?
-Call the Solar Home Broker at 480-888-1234 to set up a free, no-obligation appointment to discuss selling your solar home in Phoenix.
+Call Rob Madden, the Solar Home Broker, at 480-888-1234 to set up a free, no-obligation appointment to discuss selling your solar home in Phoenix.